Multi-Order Matching Network for Alignment-Free Depth Super-Resolution: Experiments

 \subsection{Comparison with the State-of-the-Art}

-\textbf{Quantitative Comparison.} As shown in Tab.~\ref{tab:qua}, MOMNet demonstrates satisfactory performance across all datasets and scale factors.
-For example, our method outperforms the suboptimal approach by $0.70cm$ ($\times4$) and $0.92cm$ ($\times8$) in RMSE on the Hypersim, respectively.
-For large-scale factor DSR, MOMNet also achieves the lowest RMSE ($\times16$), surpassing the second-best C2PD~\cite{kang2025c2pd} by an average of $0.51cm$ across the three datasets.
-Moreover, our lightweight MOMNet-T also delivers highly competitive performance, with an average RMSE advantage of $2.57cm$ over DCTNet~\cite{zhao2022discrete} and $1.21cm$ over DORNet~\cite{wang2025dornet} in $\times16$ DSR.
+\textbf{Quantitative Comparison.} As shown in Tab.~\ref{tab:qua}, MOMNet demonstrates robust performance across various levels of misalignment, scale factors, and metrics.
+Overall, the performance advantage of our method becomes increasingly evident as the misalignment level rises.
+For example, compared to the suboptimal method C2PD~\cite{kang2025c2pd}, our MOMNet reduces RMSE (averaged over three scales) by $0.19cm$, $0.46cm$, and $1.28cm$ under $\sim10\%$, $\sim20\%$, and $\sim30\%$ misalignment, respectively.
+Moreover, our lightweight MOMNet-T also delivers competitive performance, with an average RMSE ($\times16$) advantage of $2.55cm$ over DCTNet~\cite{zhao2022discrete} and $1.19cm$ over DORNet~\cite{wang2025dornet}.

+To assess the generalization of our approach in real-world scenarios, we apply the model pre-trained on the Hypersim dataset directly to the real-world URGBD dataset without any fine-tuning.
+Tab.~\ref{tab:real_NON} demonstrates that our method exhibits strong robustness in real-world misaligned scenes, achieving a $ 0.22cm$ improvement in RMSE over the suboptimal method.

 \textbf{Visual Comparison.} Fig.~\ref{fig:diml_visual} presents a visual comparison with state-of-the-art methods on the DIML dataset, demonstrating that our approach effectively reconstructs high-quality depth from misaligned RGB and LR depth inputs.
-It is evident that the depth of the table legs predicted by our MOMNet is closer to the ground truth, with fewer errors.
-Please see our appendix for more visual results.
+It is evident that the depth of the table legs predicted by our MOMNet is closer to GT, with fewer errors.
+Furthermore, Fig.~\ref{fig:urgbd} shows a comparison of error maps on the real-world unaligned URGBD.
+It can be clearly observed that the depth reconstructed by our MOMNet and MOMNet-T exhibit substantially fewer errors compared to those produced by other methods.

+\textbf{Comparison of Fine-Tuning Results with Prior Methods.} To ensure a fair and comprehensive evaluation, we additionally fine-tuned previous methods on the misaligned dataset using their publicly available checkpoints.
+As shown in Tab.~\ref{tab:fine}, our method still achieves competitive performance and outperforms these fine-tuned results.
+For example, compared to the suboptimal method, our MOMNet reduces RMSE by $0.50cm$ and MAE by $0.51cm$, while increasing $\delta_{1.05}$ by $0.32$ on the $\times16$ Hypersim dataset.
+These results fully demonstrate the effectiveness and robustness of our method.